 - Tree root intrusion

-If you think you may be experiencing issues related to an old plumbing system, call our plumbing experts at Mr. Rooter.
+If you think you may be experiencing issues related to an old plumbing system, call our plumbing experts.
 Mr. Rooter Plumbing of Cook County is familiar with all types of plumbing systems in the Cook County area.

 Another common plumbing problem Cook County residents often face is frozen pipes.
-Schaumburg can often experience frigid winters and can reach below freezing temperatures from November to March.
-As water reaches freezing temperatures around 30 degrees, Schaumburg residents often face the threat of frozen pipes throughout the winter season.
+Elk Grove Village often experiences frigid winters, with temperatures below freezing from November to March.
+As water nears freezing at around 30 degrees, Schaumburg residents often face the risk of frozen pipes throughout the winter.

-Whenever water freezes, the transition from liquid to solid stats expands the water, which, in turn, puts pressure on a pipe not ready for expansion.
-Pipes located outside of your home, or in unheated areas, are the most vulnerable to frozen pipe damage.
+Whenever water freezes, the transition from liquid to solid expands the water, which, in turn, puts pressure on a pipe that isn't designed to expand.
+Pipes located outside your home or in unheated areas are the most vulnerable to frozen pipe damage.
 Heating or insulating these pipes can often prevent them from bursting.